 Created by Keith Laumer

-In fact, it's dedicated to "the incomparable Raymond Chandler, And to his peerless private eye, Philip Marlowe."
+In fact, it's even dedicated, in its cheekiness, to "the incomparable Raymond Chandler, And to his peerless private eye, Philip Marlowe."

 It was later made into a so-so flick, 1975's Peeper (also known as"Fat Chance"), starring Michael Caine and directed by Peter Hyams.
 But for some reason, hard-boiled Shaw became a bespectacled, bookish-looking nerd called LESLIE C. TUCKER.
 It was played mostly for nostalgic kitsch (the opening credits are spoken by a Humphrey Bogart impersonator) and laughs, though there weren't too many of the latter.

 Hymans did a much better job of spoofing the P.I. genre a few years earlier in Good Night, My Love, a 1972 made-for-TV movie.

 Report respectfully submitted by Kevin Burton Smith.

 | Home | Detectives A-L M-Z | Film | Radio | Television | Web Comics | Comics | FAQs | Search |